-People confirmed that before the service commenced they had received a visit from someone from the service, to assess their needs and ask their preferences about the support they would be offered.
-One person reported, "The preparation work was carried out with care and the carers we had were all very considerate and capable.
-We have no complaints at all and we are very grateful."
+People confirmed that before the service commenced they had received a visit from an assessment and review co-ordinator in order to assess their needs and ask their preferences about the support they would be offered.
+One person told us, "They came before hand and talked to me about the help I would need, they were very good and listened to me."
 Staff stated they received enough information to provide the care required.
-There were a number of ways they received this and included, written guidance, emails and via their electrical gadget called CACI.
+There were a number of ways they received which included, written guidance, emails and via their electrical gadget called Caci.

 People had been involved in the planning of their care through the assessment and care planning process and also at on-going reviews of their care and support.
-People had signed to say they agreed with the care as part of the initial assessment process, but management were looking to develop this to make it clearer for people and ensure they were involved in the decision making process.
+People had signed to say they agreed with the care as part of the initial assessment process.
 People had care plans within their homes which advised staff on what care they needed assistance with.
 Staff we spoke with were knowledgeable about their role and the people they supported.

 Care plans were regularly reviewed and updated over the six week period people received their reablement service.
 The assessment and reviewing staff would visit regularly to see how people were improving, checking what they had achieved on the goals they had set and monitoring their independence.
-Staff had weekly meetings to discuss people's progress and identify any changes in their care or extra support they may need.
-The registered manager also met with health care professionals in her team to ensure people received personalised care and they were responsive to their needs.
-One staff member added, "If we have any concerns about any of the people they will arrange for a review to take place."
+Staff had weekly meetings with the management team to discuss people's progress and identify any changes in their care or extra support they may need.
+The registered manager also met with health care professionals in their team to ensure people received personalised care and they were responsive to their needs.